 NOTE: When adjusting the horizontal bar or print head mounting bracket, always support the print head with your hand to keep it from falling forward onto the conveyor.

-NOTE: The ProSeries print heads work on gravity and capillary ink feed, internal in the print head.
-The head must be mounted in a level position from front to back to prevent leakage.
+NOTE: ProSeries print heads are supplied ink via capillary forces.
+Print heads must be mounted in a level position from front to back to prevent leakage and provide proper ink flow.

 Setting Up the Print Head